Bay Area Conference

 The Bay Area Conference is a school athletic conference located in the San Francisco Bay Area.
 The league is a member of the North Coast Section, one of ten sections that comprise the California Interscholastic Federation.

 Leagues

 The athletic conference is composed of four leagues:

 Bay Counties League

-The Bay Counties League comprises nine member schools in the Bay Area with enrollments over 400:
+The Bay Counties League comprises seven member schools in the Bay Area with enrollments over 400: